Population: 18,000 (98% Human – Norl, 1% Various)

 The Jarls are a fractious lot and quite regularly raid and war among themselves for territory and resources, to settle old feuds, or to press claims to another’s titles.

-Konungr: The ultimate ruler of an island of norl is known as Konungr (meaning King).
-A Konungr commands all or the majority of Jarls on an island such that the remaining Jarls are unable to act against his orders for fear of losing their titles and power.
+Kunngr: The ultimate ruler of an island of norl is known as Kunngr (meaning King).
+A Kunngr commands all or the majority of Jarls on an island such that the remaining Jarls are unable to act against his orders for fear of losing their titles and power.

-The Konungr will claim at least one (or more) Jarldoms for his own and the settlements that go with such a title and territory.
-It is with the warriors of these lands and those of his trusted allies that a Konungr enforces his claim to dominion over all other Jarldoms.
-A Konungr must walk a fine line between rewarding his loyal Jarls and punishing disobedient Jarls, for those Jarls who amass too much land and power may one day challenge for the title of Konungr.
+The Kunngr will claim at least one (or more) Jarldoms for his own and the settlements that go with such a title and territory.
+It is with the warriors of these lands and those of his trusted allies that a Kunngr enforces his claim to dominion over all other Jarldoms.
+A Kunngr must walk a fine line between rewarding his loyal Jarls and punishing disobedient Jarls, for those Jarls who amass too much land and power may one day challenge for the title of Kunngr.

 The commonfolk of norl society are a mix between the Landr and those unlucky few who cannot claim land for themselves (being too weak or afraid) and so must work the land of others for payment.
 Such payment is meagre and often takes the form of food and shelter.